lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 further strikes, no presses, etc.).
 This is true at any point during combat, not just during strike resolution.

+#### 6.4.3.3.
+Additional Strikes

-**Additional Strikes**: Some cards and effects allow a minion to make additional strikes during the current round of combat.
+Some cards and effects allow a minion to make additional strikes during the current round of combat.
 Additional strikes are announced (gained) and performed (used) only after the first pair of strikes are completed.
 The acting minion decides whether or not to gain additional strikes before the opposing minion, as usual.
 Additional strikes are handled by having another choose strike phase and resolve strike phase in which only the minions with additional strikes may play strike cards.
 All additional strikes take